 Short communications will be considered for small pieces of research (e.g. pilot studies, preliminary results) not meeting the criteria for a full paper.
 They may be particularly suited to high quality student projects.
 They should follow the same structure as a full paper but should have proportionately shorter Introduction and Discussion sections.
-They should be a maximum of 1000 words, with a maximum of two tables or figures (e.g. one table and one figure), and ten references.
+They should be a maximum of 1000 words, with a total of two tables or figures (e.g. one table and one figure), and ten references.

 An abstract of approx 100 words is required for this paper, the word count of the abstract is excluded from the main body of this paper.

 Original research papers or short communications that will have a significant impact on the profession and are sensitive to a timely publication may be selected for fast tracking by the Editorial Office.
 If you feel your manuscript should be considered for fast tracking please indicate this on submission, explaining why you think that your manuscript is suitable for rapid publication.